isomerpages/moe-ssrc/_initiatives/Graduate Research Fellowship/(Test Page) About the GRF.md

 <tr>
 <td rowspan="1" colspan="1">
 <p><strong>The 2024 Call for Applications has opened on 8 Jul 2024 and will close on 6 Sep 2024</strong>.
-Applications must be submitted to the host universities using the SSRC GRF application form available on the webpages listed below.</p>
+All applications must be submitted to the host universities using the SSRC GRF application form available on the webpages listed below.</p>
 <p></p>
 <p>The results of the 2024 SSRC GRF Call will be announced in February 2025.</p>